 Chromium has been shown to alter insulin action and either increase dry matter intake or minimize a drop of feed intake among animals subject to stress.8,9,10

-KemTRACE® Chromium – the first product of its kind on the market – is a safe, proven trace mineral for use in swine, dairy, beef and broiler operations.
-This highly bioavailable, organic source of chromium helps improve glucose utilization for increased cellular energy and function.
+KemTRACE® Chromium is a highly bioavailable, organic source of chromium that helps improve glucose utilization for increased cellular energy and function.
 This results in better animal maintenance, reproduction, growth and immunity.

 The dietary trace element, chromium, is necessary to optimize the activation of the insulin receptor so more glucose can get into the cell.
 Adding supplemental KemTRACE® Chromium to the diet provides the additional chromium for insulin receptor activation.